ypinhsuan/tp/docs/UserGuide.md

 #### Exiting the program : `exit`

 You can exit Tutor's Pet by typing this command.
-All changes you have made to your Tutor's Pet would have been saved.
+All changes you have made to your Tutor's Pet will be saved.

 **Format**: `exit`

 #### Resetting the program : `reset`

-You can use this command to reset Tutor's Pet and all data will be cleared.
+You can use this command to reset Tutor's Pet.
+All existing data will be deleted.

 **Format**: `reset`

 For example:
 1. It is the start of a new semester and you want to delete all students and classes.

-1. You can type in the command `reset` and press <kbd>Enter</kbd>.
+1. You type in the command `reset` and press <kbd>Enter</kbd>.

    ![Reset before](images/ugimages/ResetBefore.png)